Self-care is particularly important during the winter months when the short, dark days can take their toll on our mental and physical health.

 There are also plenty of takes on the classic version that you could try if you want to mix things up a bit – including Kahlua, peppermint, white chocolate, and pumpkin spice.

-Check out these 30 indulgent hot chocolate recipes on the Country Living website to learn something new today.
+Check out these 30 indulgent hot chocolate recipes from Country Living to try something new today.

-For ideas of what to listen to, have a read of our article; 14 of the most popular audiobooks.
+For ideas of what to listen to, have a read of our articles: 14 of the most popular audiobooks and 16 interesting podcasts to try.

 You can download adult colouring pages for free over on the PopSugar website.